Want to gain the special skills required for those tricky feline patients?

 Orla Fitzpatrick, Auckland NZ

-In 2015, the CVE partnered with the AAFP to promote this course in the US and Canada.
-AAFP members are also entitled to a special rate.
+In 2015, the CVE has also partnered with The AAFP to promote this course in US and Canada.
+The AAFP members are also entitled to a special rate.

 By successfully completing this course, you will: